Blake-Madden/tinyexpr-plusplus/README.md

 - Separate enums are now used between `te_expr` and `state`'s types and are more strongly typed.
 - Added new built-in functions:
   - `and`: returns true (i.e., non-zero) if all conditions are true (accepts 1-7 arguments).
-  - `average`: returns the means for a range of values (accepts 1-7 arguments).
+  - `average`: returns the mean for a range of values (accepts 1-7 arguments).
   - `cot`: returns the cotangent of an angle.
   - `combin`: alias for `ncr()`, like the **Excel** function.
   - `clamp`: contrains a value to a range.